AkUp007/Agentic_Ai_Eval/README.md

 🙌 Acknowledgments

-About The Project
+📌 About The Project
 As language models become more capable, evaluating the quality of their responses becomes increasingly complex.
 Manual evaluation is time-consuming, expensive, and often inconsistent.
 This framework addresses that challenge by automating the evaluation process.

 Using a designated "Judge" LLM, it scores agent responses on a configurable set of criteria, providing structured, reproducible, and actionable feedback.
 The included Streamlit application makes it easy to upload datasets, run the evaluation pipeline, and analyze the results through interactive visualizations.

 ✨ Key Features
-🔍 Multi-dimensional Scoring: Evaluates responses across four core criteria: Instruction Following, Hallucination, Assumption Control, and Coherence/Accuracy.
+✔ Multi-dimensional Scoring: Evaluates responses across four core criteria: Instruction Following, Hallucination, Assumption Control, and Coherence/Accuracy.

-🤖 Flexible Judge Models: Supports multiple LLM providers for the judge, including Google Gemini, Groq, and any model on OpenRouter.
+✔ Flexible Judge Models: Supports multiple LLM providers for the judge, including Google Gemini, Groq, and any model on OpenRouter.

-⚡ Parallel Processing: Utilizes a ThreadPoolExecutor to run evaluations asynchronously, dramatically speeding up the processing of large datasets.
+✔ Parallel Processing: Utilizes a ThreadPoolExecutor to run evaluations asynchronously, dramatically speeding up the processing of large datasets.

-📊 Interactive Dashboard: A Streamlit-powered UI to upload data, control evaluation parameters, and visualize results with heatmaps and histograms.
+✔ Interactive Dashboard: A Streamlit-powered UI to upload data, control evaluation parameters, and visualize results with heatmaps and histograms.

-🔄 Persistent & Resumable State: The evaluation state is saved to a CSV file, allowing you to stop and resume processing without losing progress.
+✔ Persistent & Resumable State: The evaluation state is saved to a CSV file, allowing you to stop and resume processing without losing progress.

-📁 Simple CSV Workflow: Uses CSV files for both input and output, making it easy to integrate with existing data pipelines.
+✔ Simple CSV Workflow: Uses CSV files for both input and output, making it easy to integrate with existing data pipelines.

+🛠 Tech Stack
+Component

+Technology / Library

+Web Framework

+Streamlit

+Backend Logic

+Python 3.9+

+Data Handling

+Pandas

+Judge Models

+Google Gemini, Groq, OpenRouter APIs

+Visualization

+Matplotlib, Seaborn

+Concurrency

+ThreadPoolExecutor

 ⚖️ The Evaluation Framework
 This project is built on the LLM-as-a-Judge methodology, where a capable language model is prompted with a detailed rubric to act as an impartial evaluator.

-Evaluation Dimensions
+🔹 Evaluation Dimensions
 Each agent response is scored across the following four dimensions.
 The score for each dimension is an integer: 1 (Good), 0 (Neutral/Partial), or -1 (Poor).

 Dimension